thomaslaurenson/htb-api/README.md

 vim .env
 ```

-- Run any of the scripts in the `python` folder!
+- Run any of the scripts in the `examples` folder!
 - Deactivate virtual environment when done

 ```none